“Sweet Crude is an extremely exciting new group with haunting and mesmerizing vocals sung in Louisiana French and English.”

 – Consequence of Sound

 Sweet Crude released their debut LP Créatures in April of 2017 on Rhyme and Reason Records and followed the release with performances at major US festivals such as Bonnaroo, New Orleans Jazz and Heritage Festival, and High Sierra.
-In addition to headlining their own US tour in April and May of 2017, they hit the road with their dear friends, Tank and the Bangas, on a sold-out nationwide club tour that lasted through the summer and fall.
-The band also won the Big Easy Award for “Best Rock Band” in New Orleans in 2017.
-The other two nominees were The Revivalists and Mutemath.
+In addition to headlining their own US tours, they hit the road with their dear friends, Tank and the Bangas, on a sold-out nationwide club tour that lasted through the summer and fall.
+The band also won the Big Easy Award for “Best Rock Band” in New Orleans in both 2017 and 2018.

 Videos & Press

 [Marie Claire] By Daphne Ng Sweet Crude, whose appeal lies in their playfully quirky, energetic compositions – is made up of six young New Orleans musicians who knows how to have fun on set – with five people on the drums, ‘we’ve got everybody singing, shouting, and dancing’ in Louisiana French.
 Since their debut in […]